Recruitment and Assessment of Adopters Stage 1 Procedure

 This Plan must include:

-- Information about the counselling, information, and preparation for adoption to be provided
+- Information about the counselling, information and preparation for adoption to be provided;

-- The procedure for carrying out police checks
+- The procedure for carrying out police checks;

-- Details of any training that the prospective adopter has agreed to undertake
+- Details of any training that the prospective adopter has agreed to undertake;

-- Information about the role of the prospective adopter in the stage one process
+- Information about the role of the prospective adopter in the stage one process;

 - Information about the process for making representations (including a complaint); and

-- Any other information that the agency considers relevant
+- Any other information that the agency considers relevant.

 Whilst the importance of openness must be stressed to the prospective adopter, it should not be assumed that a failure to disclose information automatically implies that the prospective adopter is unsuitable.
-It will be necessary to discuss the matter and the reasons for nondisclosure.
+It will be necessary to discuss the matter and the reasons for non-disclosure.

 Prospective adopters should be encouraged to use any other materials that offer them the opportunity to explore and reach an informed view about aspects of parenting and their parenting capacity and help them to identify their own training needs.
-A visit, meeting or pre-planned telephone call with the prospective adopter (whatever works best for them and best meets their preferences) should be undertaken to ensure that they have the opportunity to ask for more information or training based on their particular needs.
+At least one visit, meeting or pre-planned telephone call with the prospective adopter (whatever works best for them and best meets their preferences) should be undertaken to ensure that they have the opportunity to ask for more information or training based on their particular needs.

 Stage One ends with the Pre-Assessment Decision.